Proofofhome/proofofhome.github.io/experiments/001-genesis-laptop.md

 The first ProofOfHome experiment explores whether existing hardware can be transformed into a Bitcoin home node using free and open-source software.

-Rather than purchasing specialised hardware, this experiment documents what can be achieved by repurposing equipment that would otherwise sit unused.
+Rather than buying new specialised hardware, this experiment documents what can be achieved by repurposing equipment that would otherwise sit unused.

-Throughout the experiment I'll document the setup process, costs, challenges, performance, resource usage and lessons learned.
+The process will document:

+* Setup
+* Costs
+* Challenges
+* Performance
+* Power usage
+* Lessons learned

 ---

+## Why This Experiment?

+Thousands of computers are replaced every year despite still having useful life remaining.

+This experiment starts with a simple question:

+**Can existing hardware still provide meaningful infrastructure in a modern home?**

+Rather than focusing on the newest hardware, ProofOfHome begins by exploring what can be built with what is already available.

+---

-## Starting Hardware
+# Starting Hardware

-**Dell Latitude E7450**
+## Dell Latitude E7450

 * Intel Core i5-5300U @ 2.3 GHz
 * 8 GB RAM